The Standard Model: Appendix: Sideline Remarks

 We would be curious about how the dark-matter world looks like, though it is difficult to verify experimentally.
-The first question would be: The dark-matter world, 25 \% of the current Universe (in comparison, only 5 \% in the ordinary matter), would clusterize to form the dark-matter galaxies, maybe even before the ordinary-matter galaxies.
+The first question would be: The dark-matter world, 25 \% of the current Universe (in comparison, only 5 \% in the ordinary matter), would clusterize to form the dark-matter galaxies?
 The dark-matter galaxies would then play the hosts of (visible) ordinary-matter galaxies, like our own galaxy, the Milky Way.
 Note that a dark-matter galaxy is by our definition a galaxy that does not possess any ordinary strong and electromagnetic interactions (with our visible ordinary-matter world).
-This fundamental question deserves some thoughts, for the structural formation of our Universe.
+These fundamental question deserves some in-depth thoughts, for the evolution of our Universe.

+The situation may be relatively simple, if we look closely at our Standard Model \cite{definition}.
+All the dark-matter candidates, except neutrinos and antineutrinos, will decay away with a lifetime shorter than a fraction of a sub-second \cite{HwangP1}.
+Since neutrinos have masses, heaviest of $0.058\,eV$, the cosmic background neutrinos (CB$\nu$'s) would cluster around the visual ordinary-matter centers.
+We believe that the CB$\nu$'s account for all of the $25\%$ dark matter.

 Of course, we should remind ourselves that, in our ordinary-matter world, those quarks can aggregate in no time, to hadrons, including nuclei, and the electrons serve to neutralize the charges also in no time.
 Then atoms, molecules, complex molecules, and so on.
 These serve as the seeds for the clusters, and then stars, and then galaxies, maybe in a time span of $1\, Gyr$ (i.e., the age of our young Universe).
-The aggregation caused by strong and electromagnetic forces is fast enough to help giving rise to galaxies in a time span of $1\, Gyr$.
-On the other hand, the seeded clusterings might proceed with abundance of extra-heavy dark-matter particles such as familons and family Higgs, all greater than a few $TeV$ and with relatively long lifetimes (owing to very limited decay channels).
-So, further simulations on galactic formation and evolution may yield clues on our problem.
+The aggregation caused by strong and electromagnetic forces is fast enough to help giving rise to galaxies in a time span of $1\, Gyr$. {\it We believe that all these took place in the invisible environments of neutrino halos.}